xenify-io/litepaper/README.md

 ## ◽️ XNF Cycle Distribution

-Xenify adopts a balanced approach to the daily distribution of XNF, focusing on three components: burn fees, swap fees, and the YSL.IO protocol.
+Xenify adopts a balanced approach to the daily distribution of XNF, focusing on three components for the Genesis Chain: burn fees, swap fees, and the YSL.IO protocol.
 Each element is granted an allocation from the daily mint, with 50% distributed to those that participate in burns of vXEN or vUSDy, 25% distributed among those that perform swaps, and the remaining allocation of XNF will be set aside as claimable XNF for the YSL.IO AlphaVaults (15%) and AceVaults (10%).
 For instance, if the daily XNF mint is 20,000 XNF tokens, Xenify will divide the allocation four ways, distributing 10,000 XNF among burn fee contributors, 5,000 XNF among swap fee contributors, and set aside 3,000 XNF for YSL.IO AlphaVaults, and 2,000 XNF for YSL.IO AceVaults.
+For all other chains, the daily distribution of XNF will be split 50:50, with 50% distributed to those that participate in burns of vXEN or vUSDy, and 50% distributed among those that perform swaps.

 To ascertain each user's share of the daily mint allocated to burn and swap contributions, the protocol will perform a series of calculations.
 These calculations will be based on the swap and burn contributions made by a user during the cycle.
 The protocol will consolidate these contributions to accurately compute the total XNF distribution for each user.
 This methodical approach ensures an equitable distribution, crediting both the user's active engagement in token burns and their contribution in terms of swap fees.